2022–2026 video game industry layoffs: Microsoft Gaming

 Microsoft also pursued a strong acquisition strategy in the early 2020s, including a $68.7 billion purchase of Activision Blizzard.
-Polygon pointed to long term problems at Microsoft for mismanagement of acquired studios even before the early 2020s boom, such as their purchase and closure of Lionhead.
+Polygon pointed to long-term problems at Microsoft for mismanagement of acquired studios even before the early 2020s boom, such as their purchase and closure of Lionhead.
 The publication stated that "Microsoft gorged itself on the game industry, got too fat too fast, and now thousands of workers are suffering the consequences of its post-binge purge."

-On January 31, 2023, as part of broader Microsoft job cuts, 343 Industries laid off 95 employees following the "disappointing" launch of Halo Infinite's multiplayer mode.
+On January 31, 2023, as part of broader Microsoft job cuts, 343 Industries laid off 95 employees following the "disappointing" launch of Halo Infinites multiplayer mode.
 Bethesda Game Studios was also reportedly impacted by the layoffs.
 On January 25, 2024, Microsoft Gaming underwent significant restructuring, leading to 1,900 staff being laid off.
 As part of this process, Blizzard Entertainment's President Mike Ybarra and co-founder Allen Adham departed from the company, while Blizzard's game Project Odyssey was canceled, and major teams working on Overwatch 2 were affected.
 Microsoft Gaming Studios, including Toys for Bob and Sledgehammer Games, saw staff reductions of over 30%, with most layoffs occurring at Activision Blizzard.

 On May 7, 2024, Microsoft Gaming closed three studios: Tango Gameworks, Arkane Austin, and Alpha Dog Games, and announced the merger of Roundhouse Studios into ZeniMax Online Studios.
 This move was part of a larger "reprioritization of titles and resources" to focus on high-impact games and new intellectual properties, resulting in the cessation of development on certain projects and the reassignment of teams within Bethesda and ZeniMax.
 However, Tango Gameworks was acquired by Krafton in August 2024, retaining about half of its developers and the Hi-Fi Rush property.
 And on September 12, 2024, Microsoft Gaming CEO Phil Spencer announced that an additional 650 support and corporate roles would be eliminated.

-On July 2, 2025, Microsoft announced more than 9000 layoffs, a portion of which was from the gaming division.
+On July 2, 2025, Microsoft announced more than 9,000 layoffs, a minor portion of which was from the gaming division.
 This included the cancellation of various projects such as Everwild and Perfect Dark, with the closure of the studio of the latter.

+On July 6, 2026, Microsoft cut roughly 4,800 jobs, primarily within its Xbox and commercial sales divisions, while divesting game studios Compulsion Games, Double Fine, Ninja Theory, and Undead Labs.
+Just two days later, layoffs took place at ZeniMax Online Studios and Id Software.